-The Paul Ozz Guitarist Mentorship Program is currently accepting new students for Spring 2020!
+The Paul Ozz Guitarist Mentorship Program is currently accepting new students!

 Here is a list of a few things you’re going to need:

 - Webcam and Microphone